Taiwan threatens to shoot down any Chinese balloons - NewsBreak

 Maj.
-Gen. Huang Wen-chi, the assistant deputy chief of general staff for intelligence, told reporters that the self-governing island was on guard for any incursions but had yet to detect any that had penetrated its defenses.
+Gen. Huang Wen-chi, the assistant deputy chief of general staff for intelligence, told reporters that the self-governing island was on guard for any incursions, but had yet to find any that had penetrated its defenses.

 Balloons found so far around Taiwan were used for meteorological exploration, he said.
 They were relatively small and light and would burst after rising to an altitude that could be threatening.
 Taiwan has yet to find targets requiring a lethal response, he said.

-"We haven’t seen such sophisticated spy balloons sent by the Chinese Communist Party in the waters near Taiwan,” Huang said, referring to the balloon shot down by the U.S. earlier this month after traveling for days above the country, from Alaska to South Carolina.
+"We haven’t seen such sophisticated spy balloons sent by the Chinese Communist Party in the waters near Taiwan,” Huang said, referring to the balloon shot down by the U.S. earlier this month after traveling for days from above Alaska to South Carolina.

 Chinese Foreign Ministry spokesperson Wang Wenbin called the U.S. downing of the Chinese balloon a “clear overreaction."
 Beijing says it was an unmanned airship made for meteorological research that had been blown off course.